 Rent Tribunal: If the tenant feels that the rent is too much, he can file a protest with the Rent Tribunal.
 However, only three of the nine provinces have established such tribunals, to the advantage of landlords.

-The current pace of growth is not enough to reduce unemployment.
-In the fourth quarter of 2012, South Africa’s unemployment rate was 24.9%, according to Statistics SA.
-From 2000 to 2011 average unemployment was persistently high, at 25.7%, according to the IMF.
+The current pace of growth will not be enough to reduce unemployment.
+In the third quarter of 2013, South Africa’s unemployment rate stood at 24.7%, or about 4.6 million unemployed people, according to Statistics SA - the third-highest jobless rate among 60 countries monitored by Bloomberg.
+From 2000 to 2012 average unemployment was persistently high, at 25%, according to the IMF.

-To cut the high jobless rate in the country to about 14% by 2020, real GDP needs to grow an annual average of 7%, according to the government.
+To cut the high jobless rate to 14% by 2020, real GDP would need to grow an annual average of 5.4%, according to the government’s National Development Plan.

 This is unlikely to happen.
-In January 2013, the South African Reserve Bank (SARB), the country’s central bank, cut its projected real GDP growth in 2013 to 2.6%, from an initial forecast of 2.9%, due to falling demand from European countries.
+The South African Reserve Bank (SARB), the country’s central bank, only foresees growth of 3% in 2014.

-South Africa is Africa’s biggest economy (pop.
-51.2 million, GDP/cap US$7,636).
+South Africa is Africa’s biggest economy, with an estimated population of 51.7 million and a GDP per capita of US$6,847 in 2013.
 It has formidable manufacturing and financial sectors.
 It is the world’s largest exporter of gold and platinum.
 Tourism is also a key source of foreign exchange.